frank-w4/Splash-322/README.md

 3. Finally, it was time to test to see if our sensor would be able to read different water levels inside the vessel.
 Andy and Frank found favorable results!

 ### DevOps
 1. Finally, we were able to start the DevOps process.
-For this
+For this project, we needed to split this DevOps process into two steps - Arduino and Python.

+2. First, we developed the arduino sketch.
+This will be important to keep running because this receives, interprets, and sends the readings that we get from the ultrasonic sensor.

+3. The Arduino aspe